-A Girl's Trip: Tiffany Haddish's Unbelievable Journey Before She Ran Away With the Spotlight
+A Girl's Trip: Tiffany Haddish's Unbelievable Journey to Stardom

 E!
 Illustration

-Since killing it in Girl's Trip, which came out last July, Haddish has appeared in a Jay-Z video, hosted Saturday Night Live, won a New York Film Critics Circle award, announced the Oscar nominees, starred in a Super Bowl commercial, presented at the Oscars, signed on to host the upcoming 2018 MTV Movie and TV Awards, she's in Uncle Drew coming out in June, she's co-starring with Kevin Hart in Night School, she's starring with Tracy Morgan in the TBS sitcom The Last O.G.... and she was just cast in Tyler Perry's next film, The List.
-Oprah is now surprising her!
-(We're not even including everything she's up to, either.)

-Someone with a weaker constitution could get vertigo from such a speedy journey to the top.
+Haddish—who wore a zebra-print Michael Kors suit to the Met Gala this year—was not an unknown before she burst on the scene as if she'd been preparing for the scene all her life.
+For starters, she was a standout leading lady in the stolen-kitty comedy Keanu.
+Still, it's been a fairly whirlwind rise from familiar "oh, her!" face to the woman the public is clamoring to see and hear more of.

+And your wish is her command.
+In a timely release that coincides with her 40th birthday, Tiffany Haddish: Black Mitzvah premiered Tuesday on Netflix.

-The breakout star of 2017 was not not famous before she burst on the scene as if she'd been preparing for the scene all her life, but hers has been a fairly whirlwind rise from familiar face to the woman the public is clamoring to see more of.
-She had been working the comedy club circuit since she was 15 (the above line is courtesy some of her early work at the Laugh Factory Comedy Camp) and she'd been toiling on TV since 2005.
-Bigger roles started coming in 2013, with Real Husbands of Hollywood, If Loving You Is Wrong on OWN and, most recently, The Carmichael Show on NBC.
+She started working the comedy club circuit since she was 15 after attending the Laugh Factory Comedy Camp and had been toiling on TV since 2005.
+Bigger roles started coming in 2013, with Real Husbands of Hollywood, If Loving You Is Wrong on OWN and, in 2015, The Carmichael Show on NBC.

-Despite the on-stage confidence that she acquired at an early age, Haddish has candidly discussed in interviews and in her simultaneously heartbreaking and hilarious 2017 memoir, The Last Black Unicorn, about the at-times seemingly insurmountable obstacles in her way: when she was 13 her mother became abusive after suffering a head injury in a car accident, as was later diagnosed as schizophrenic; she was molested after entering the foster care system; she could barely read till the 9th grade and was basically faking her way through school till a teacher took notice; she married and re-married a man who was physically abusive; and after a fight one night he was arrested and she miscarried, not having even known yet that she was pregnant.
+Despite the on-stage confidence that she acquired at an early age, Haddish has candidly discussed in interviews and in her simultaneously heartbreaking and hilarious 2017 memoir, The Last Black Unicorn, about the at-times seemingly insurmountable obstacles in her way: when she was 13 her mother became abusive after suffering a head injury in a car accident, and was later diagnosed as schizophrenic; she was molested after entering the foster care system; she could barely read till the 9th grade and was basically faking her way through school till a teacher took notice; she married and re-married a man who was physically abusive; and after a fight one night he was arrested and she miscarried, not even knowing yet that she was pregnant.

-"I always try to find the bright side of anything dark going on, anything hard to deal with," Haddish explained on Good Morning America last year. "...Some things you just can't find nothing funny about it, but it's happening to you for a reason and probably to help others.
+"I always try to find the bright side of anything dark going on, anything hard to deal with," Haddish explained on Good Morning America. "...Some things you just can't find nothing funny about it, but it's happening to you for a reason and probably to help others.
 That's how I feel.
 Share the story, share the experience and maybe it'll help somebody else in their journey."

 And that somebody else isn't necessarily an up-and-coming comic or a young girl struggling with bullies—sometimes its a major celebrity.
 Haddish also recalled Mary J. Blige coming up to her to tell her that, when she was going through a tough time, Haddish had made her laugh so hard that she forgot about all of her troubles.

-Haddish told Essence at the magazine's Black Women in Hollywood lunch last week that the support she's received from fellow black women in entertainment and her fellow comedians has been tremendous.
+Haddish told Essence at the magazine's Black Women in Hollywood lunch in March 2018 that the support she had received from fellow black women in entertainment and her fellow comedians had been tremendous.
 "It feels amazing," she admitted.
 "You always wonder, 'Do my sisters care?
 Am I out here on my own, struggling?'
 They do care!
 You're not by yourself!"

 Even when she was struggling, it sounds as though Haddish always had a knack for making other people feel great.
 (Eventually those other people would come to include Blige, Winfrey, Taylor Swift and Beyoncé.)

-Note: (This story was originally published March 6, 2018, at 6 a.m.
-PT and updated Sept.
-27, 2018, at 4 a.m.)